Daedaleopsis confragosa: Description

 The shelflike or bracketlike fruit body is fan-shaped to semicircular, and typically measures 5–15 cm in diameter, and up to 2 cm thick.
 Its upper surface is broadly convex to flat, dry, smooth to somewhat hairy, and usually has concentric zone lines.
 Its color ranges from reddish brown to brown to grayish, sometimes becoming blackish in maturity.
 The cap surface may have an umbo at the point of attachment to the substrate.
 Fruit bodies are leathery to corky when moist, but become hard and rigid when dry.
 The flesh is white to pinkish to brownish and tough.
 The underside of the fruit bodies features tiny pores measuring about 0.5–1.5 mm in diameter.
 They are white to tan to brown, but will develop pinkish or reddish tones if bruised.
 Pore shape is highly variable, ranging from circular to elongated, to mazelike, to gill-like.
 The tubes are up to 1.5 cm long.
 The fruit body lacks a stalk, as the shelf attaches directly to the substrate.
-The inedible fruit bodies have no distinctive odor and a slightly bitter taste.
+The fruit bodies have no distinctive odor and a slightly bitter taste.

 The spore print is white; spores are cylindrical, smooth, and measure 7–11 by 2–3 μm.
 The basidia (spore-bearing cells) have a shape ranging from cylindrical to club-shaped, and dimensions of 20–40 by 3–5 μm.
 The hymenium features numerous hyphidia (modified terminal hyphae), which measure 2–3 μm.
 The hyphal system of Daedaleopsis confragrosa is trimitic, meaning that there are three types of hyphae in the fruit body: skeletal hyphae, which provide structural support, are thick walled, measuring 3–7 μm in diameter; generative hyphae, responsible for new growth, can be either thin- or thick-walled, may contain clamps, and measure 2–6 μm; binding hyphae, thick-walled and much branched, are 2–5 μm.